 Decisions of the members at a general meeting are made by resolution.
-All resolutions must be passed in accordance with the requirements of the Companies Acts and the articles of association.
+All resolutions must be passed in accordance with the requirements of the Companies Act and the articles of association or the constitution.
 Most of the standard business conducted at AGM's is carried out by way of ordinary resolution, which merely requires a simple majority i.e. a majority of in excess of 50% of those members voting.

-Special resolutions are used to conduct certain business at EGM's and any special business at AGM's, such as the alteration of the articles of association.
+Special resolutions are used to conduct certain business at EGM's and any special business at AGM's, such as the alteration of the articles of association or the constitution.
 For special resolutions, a qualified majority of 75% is required.

 In the case of a single member company, the requirement to pass a resolution is replaced by a procedure whereby a written decision is taken by the sole member.

 At least 21 days' notice must be given in writing of an AGM.
 In the case of an EGM, 7 days' notice is required for private companies and 14 days for public companies.
 However 21 days is usually required in order to pass a special resolution, unless 90% of the members of the company agree to shorter notice.
 The 7 day period (private companies) can be shortened where the members and the company's auditors agree to such shorter notice.

 Extended notice of 28 days must be given under the following circumstances:

 - Where a resolution to remove a director is proposed, unless the articles of association or the constitution of the company provide otherwise

 - Where a resolution to replace an auditor is proposed at an AGM or a resolution to remove an auditor before the expiration of his term of office is proposed